Q-CADE/Q-CADE.github.io/_sources/links/metu.md.txt

 on the last day of the registration or add-drop period.
 My available time slots after 13:30 is exclusively for correction requests I send.
 ```
+## Chat with academic rules and regulations

+Please use this [notebookLM link](https://notebooklm.google.com/notebook/5c6b191e-8a13-4543-b90d-f92899b7163c) to "chat"
+with academic rules and regulations governing undergraduate education at METU.

 ## Academic Calendar